FlavScents AInsights Entry for (E)-2-hexenal (CAS: 6728-26-3)

 4. Use in Flavors

-In flavor applications, (E)-2-hexenal is used to impart a fresh, green note to a variety of products, including beverages, confectionery, and savory items.
-It is particularly valued in apple, pear, and tomato flavors.
-Typical use levels in finished products range from 0.1 to 5 ppm, depending on the desired intensity and the complexity of the flavor system.
-It is relatively stable under acidic conditions but can be prone to oxidation, which may alter its sensory characteristics.
+(E)-2-hexenal is widely used in flavor formulations to impart a fresh, green note.
+It is commonly found in fruit flavors, particularly apple, pear, and tomato, as well as in vegetable and herbal flavors.
+Typical use levels in food and beverages range from 0.1 to 5 ppm, depending on the desired intensity and application.
+It is relatively stable under acidic conditions but can degrade under high heat or prolonged storage, necessitating careful formulation considerations.

 Citation hooks: FlavScents; FEMA GRAS documentation; formulation literature